blaix/prettynice/README.md

 A purely functional, fully type-safe, full-stack web framework for [Gren](https://gren-lang.org/).

-**In early proof of concept stage!**
+**Still in early proof of concept stage!**

-Things are still very foundational.
+Currently working on buttoning things up and packaging this into something installable.

-Currently working on the API and what level of control the framework should have over your app.
+Follow [@blaix@hachyderm.io](https://hachyderm.io/@blaix) or check the [gren zulip](https://gren.zulipchat.com/) for updates.

 ## Basic Example